Guest blogpost by Annalie Killian

 Along the way I discovered an organisation co-founded by Vint Cerf, Internet Evangelist for Google, and David Nordfors: Innovation for Jobs ( i4j).
 Their purpose is to seed thinking and fund innovations that create and amplify opportunities that help people to earn a living and connect with opportunities beyond the traditional employment model.

-In January 2016, I participated in the i4J Summit on Eco-systems in Silicon Valley to scratch our heads together on how to disrupt unemployment and create meaningful work for everyone. ( You can watch a short interview here.)
+When I participated in the i4J Summit on Eco-systems in Silicon Valley to scratch our heads together on how to disrupt unemployment and create meaningful work for everyone. ( You can watch a short interview here.)
 Whilst it was probably the smartest 100 people I had ever found myself amidst, I had a shocking realisation that none of us in that room had experience of long-term unemployment and systemic helplessness through personal, lived experience.

 But at least there was a heartfelt recognition of the problem of potential human obsolescence, and a willingness to invest time, money and emotional capital to find breakthroughs that recognise man’s search for meaning as core to the human condition.